 The School is a related party to Lincoln-Marti Community Agency, Inc. ("LMCA") as a result of the terms and conditions of the meal program and sharing common management.
 LMCA purchases, prepares and delivers the food to the School for students that are eligible.
-The School recorded approximately \$46,066 and \$24,255 in food services as a contribution and expense during the years ended June 30, 2019 and 2018, respectively.
-In addition, the School received a contribution from LMCA during the year ended June 30, 2019 of approximately \$102,000, to support the School's operations.
-During the year ended June 30, 2018, LMCA forgave an existing unsecured, non-interest bearing payable of approximately \$263,000 which included amounts from 2018 and prior years.
+The School recorded approximately \$50,000 and \$46,000 in food services as a contribution and expense during the years ended June 30, 2020 and 2019, respectively.
+During the years ended June 30, 2020 and 2019, the School received contributions from LMCA of approximately \$91,000 and \$102,000 to support the School's operations.

-6. CURRENT VULNERABILITY DUE TO CONCENTRATION
+7. CURRENT VULNERABILITY DUE TO CONCENTRATION

-During the years ended June 30, 2019 and 2018, the School received most of its support from the School Board and from contributions.
+During the years ended June 30, 2020 and 2019, the School received most of its support from the School Board and from contributions.
 It is reasonably possible that in the near term these programs could increase or decrease due to budget modifications at the School Board, which could affect the School and its ability to continue operations.
 The School has considered this possibility and would seek other funding sources to continue its operations if any decreases were to occur.